ipums/ipumspy/docs/source/extracts.rst

         time_use_variables=["BLS_PCARE"]
     )

-Like other variables, time use variables can also be passed to `MicrodataExtract` as a list of `TimeUseVariable` objects.
+Like other variables, time use variables can also be passed to :class:`ipumspy.api.extract.MicrodataExtract` as a list of :class:`ipumspy.api.extract.TimeUseVariable` objects.

 .. code:: python